Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: A tentative distinction between WD and NS candidates

 The CMD location of the compact-object binaries are presented in Figure~\ref{fig:co_cmd}.
 The figure also shows, for reference, the CMD of the \gaia Catalogue of Nearby Stars \citep[GCNS; ][]{smart21} for all systems brighter than $15$ in \textit{Gaia}'s G band.
-One can see that all of them have MS primaries, as required by our analysis.
-As a rule, the binaries occupy the bluer part of the MS stripe, and some less massive white-dwarf binaries are even slightly bluer than the edge of the neighbouring MS stars.
-This might be due to some short-wavelength contribution from the white-dwarf companions \citep[see, for example, ][]{eyer19}.
+One can see that all the binaries have MS primaries, as required by our analysis.
+As a rule, the binaries occupy the bluer part of the MS stripe, and some less massive WD binaries are even slightly bluer than the edge of the neighbouring MS stars.
+This might be due to some short-wavelength contribution from the WD companions \citep[see, for example, ][]{eyer19}.

 Interestingly, some NS cluster members are also located on the blue side of the MS stripe.
 One obvious outlier is \textit{Gaia} DR3 2469926638416055168, with an absolute magnitude of ${\sim}7$ and colour index of ${\sim}0.95$.
-The binary is eccentric ($e{\sim}0.75$), with an orbital period of ${\sim}580$ day.
+This binary is eccentric ($e{\sim}0.75$), with an orbital period of ${\sim}580$ day.
 The primary mass is ${\sim}0.5$ $\solarmass$, and the companion is of $1.17\pm0.14$ \solarmass.
-One possibility is that the companion is a massive WD or a close binary composed of two WDs that was wrongly classified as an NS in our naive tentative Gaussian mixture classification because of the high eccentricity of the wide orbit.
+One possibility is that the companion is a massive WD or a close binary composed of two WDs, that was wrongly classified as an NS in our naive Gaussian-mixture classification, due to the high eccentricity of the wide orbit.
 Alternatively, this discrepancy could originate from an incorrect estimate of parallax or interstellar extinction.